 • diffuse.

 Depending on the type, therapy is prescribed.
-Let's consider each variety.
+Let's look at each variety.

 Nonspecific changes